-If you’re anything like me, you have dozens of little seed packets waiting for you to give them some love and some quality dirt time.
-I like to sort mine into families of similar crops.
-Similar crops generally need to be planted at similar times, so this helps me to group my plantings.
+If you're anything like me, you have dozens of little seed packets waiting for you to give them some love and some quality dirt time.
+I like to sort my seeds into crop families, because when you grow plants that are similar, they have similar care needs.

 The Crop Families I use are:

 - Herbs – Start Indoors and Direct Sow

 - Flowers – Start Indoors and Direct Sow

 - Tomatoes – Paste, slicing and small-fruited